pdemp1729/farey-algorithm/README.md

 # farey-algorithm
-An implementation of the Farey algorithm for approximating real numbers by rationals.
+An implementation of various algorithms for approximating real numbers by rationals.

 ## Usage